watmough/Advent-of-Code-2017/README.md

 ### Day 5 - A Maze of Twisty Trampolines - All Alike

 How many steps does it take to reach the exit?

-Now, the jumps are even stranger: after each jump, if the offset was three or more, instead decrease it by 1.
+Additionally, now the jumps are even stranger: after each jump, if the offset was three or more, instead decrease it by 1.
 Otherwise, increase it by 1 as before.
 How many steps does it now take to reach the exit?